 Timeframe for Bringing a Wrongful Death Claim

-	- Surviving spouse and children, including adopted children and stepchildren;
+- Children, including adopted children and stepchildren

 Contact an Experienced Wrongful Death Attorney Today

 After the death of a loved one, it can be very hard to move on, especially when the consequences are financial as well as emotional.
 Nevertheless, as you can tell from the complexities we’ve discussed here, wrongful death claims can be complicated and challenging.